ammarkh95/KRATOS_Material_Modelling/README.md

-This is a new repository for KRATOS material modelling Hiwi
+This is a repository for material modelling scripts at the chair of computational mechanics at TUM